mobiquity-networks/MNNotificationsManager-iOS-SDK/README.md

+# iOS Mobiquity Networks SDK V2 #

+## Release Notes ##
+* **2.1.0**
+    * Re-Release of 2.0 Supporting Swift 3.1
+* **2.0.0**
+    * Initial 2.0 Release Supporting Swift 2.2

-# Migration From Previous Versions #
+# Migration From Pre-2.0 Versions #

-This version of the SDK is a complete rewrite and thus all the integration, entry points, and delegates have been redone.
+This version of the SDK is a complete rewrite from version 1.x and thus all the integration, entry points, and delegates have been redone.
 As such, we’ve attempted to cover all points of upgrading from a previous version.
-If you’re newly installing this SDK, then feel free to skip this section and head down to the section below titled “Installation”
+If you’re newly installing this SDK, then feel free to skip this section and head down to the section below titled “Installation".

 To start with, you’ll need to remove all references to the current SDK and delete it from your project.
 If it was manually added to your project, simply delete both MNNotificationsManager.framework and MNProximityManager.bundle.
 If it was added through cocoapods, you’ll need to do a few extra steps.